Last Updated on

 Foods to Include in a 6-Month Pregnancy Diet

 You will have begun experiencing hunger like you haven’t felt before – both frequently and intensely.
 Here is a list of what to eat in the 6th month of pregnancy.

 1. Vitamin C

 Due to the high volume of blood in your body at this stage of pregnancy, you may begin experiencing bleeding gums.
 If the condition worsens, it could lead to gingivitis.
-Consume a high amount of vitamin C during this month as it is essential in repairing and maintaining connective tissue all over the body, including tissue that binds teeth to the gums and the jaw bone.
+Consume a high amount of vitamin C during this month as it is essential for repairing and maintaining connective tissue all over the body, including tissue that binds teeth to the gums and the jaw bone.

 The further your pregnancy progresses, the more you will be vulnerable to constipation and indigestion.
 Studies suggest that most women will have haemorrhoids during the course of their pregnancy.
 Fibre found in vegetables is an essential part of the 6-month pregnancy food chart as it provides roughage which aids regular, healthy bowel movements.
 Along with good amounts of fibre, vegetables are rich in various types of vitamins and minerals.